-- One Week Prior to Initial Insertion: a) measure urethral length using the inFlow Sizing Device in order to determine appropriate device size and b) consider starting patient on a course of anticholinergics. - Patient Education: Setting realistic expectations is critical to success.
-Educate patient on the insertion process and potential for device awareness during the first week or so of use. - 3.
-Insertion Procedure: Use of lubrication, local anesthetic cream/gel or oral analgesics may alleviate discomfort during initial insertion and throughout first 1-2 weeks. - 4.
-Device Training: Immediately after insertion, take patient to the bathroom to practice using a device under guidance. - 5.
-Follow Up: Provide active nursing support during the accommodation period.
+- One Week Prior to Initial Insertion: a) orient patient on device use, b) measure urethral length using the inFlow Measuring Device to determine appropriate inFlow Device size and c) initiate any needed pre-insertion preparation. - Patient Education: Setting realistic expectations is critical to success.
+Educate patient on the insertion process and common issues related to initial device use. - Insertion Procedure: Use of lubrication, local anesthetic cream/gel or oral analgesics may alleviate discomfort during initial insertion and throughout first 1-2 weeks. - 4.
+Device Training: Immediately after insertion, take patient to the bathroom to practice using a device under guidance. - Follow Up: Provide active nursing support during the accommodation period.
 Follow-up calls by a nurse or continence consultant are recommended about 6 hours after initial insertion and again within the first week.